 Access Control List (ACL)

-To authorize the logical operation sent from the LWM2M Server, the LWM2M Client uses Access Control List (ACL) to determine which the LWM2M Server can do which logical operations on the resources in the LWM2M Client.
-ACL is stored in Access Control Object Instance and ACL is assigned per Object Instance and the ACL value is applied to all the Resources which belong to the Object Instance.
+To authorize the logical operation sent from the LWM2M Server, the LWM2M Client uses Access Control List (ACL) to determine which logical operations a LWM2M server can perform on the resources in the LWM2M Client.
+ACL is stored in an Access Control Object Instance and ACL is assigned per Object Instance.
+The ACL value is applied to all the Resources which belong to the Object Instance.

 ACL Resource has list of Resource Instances called ACL entry consisting of Short Server ID and access right of the corresponding LWM2M Server.
-Using the Short Server ID instead of the LWM2M Server URI can reduce the space overhead and increase the processing efficiencies.
-The access right is 1 byte and each bit of the access right represents whether the respective logical operation is authorized or not.
-For example, if 1st bit of access right is 1, then the LWM2M Server is authorized to read all the Resources in the Object Instance.
-Detail information of ACL is described in Appendix B.2.
+Using the Short Server ID instead of the LWM2M Server URI can reduce the space overhead and increase the processing efficiencyDetailed information of ACL is described in Appendix B.2.

-Default ACL entry, consisting of default Short Server ID (i.e. 0) and its access right, MAY be used to grant an access right to LWM2M Servers which are not specified in ACL Resource.
-It means that the LWM2M Servers which own its ACL entry in ACL Resource, have the access right of that ACL entry and the other LWM2M Servers which do not own its ACL entry in ACL Resource, have the access right of the default ACL entry if default ACL entry exists in ACL Resource.
-Therefore if ACL Resource has default ACL entry only, all the LWM2M Servers have the same access right of the default ACL entry.
+Default ACL entry consisting of default Short Server ID (i.e. 0) and its access right MAY be used to grant access rights to LWM2M Servers which are not specified in the ACL Resource.
+It means that the LWM2M Servers which own their ACL entry in ACL Resource have the access right of that ACL entry and the other LWM2M Servers which do not own their ACL entry in the ACL Resource have the access right of the default ACL entry if default ACL entry exists in ACL Resource.
+Therefore if ACL Resource has default ACL entry only all the LWM2M Servers have the same access right of the default ACL entry.

-Each Access Control Object Instance MUST be managed by a LWM2M Server called Access Control Owner.
+Each Access Control Object Instance MUST be managed by an LWM2M Server called Access Control Owner.
 The other Servers except Access Control Owner MUST not manage the Access Control Object Instance.

+The rights for creating and deleting objecte instances is handled by the LWM2M server object.

 Access Type

 Access type defines which logical operation the Resource supports.
-Therefore access type is assigned per the Resource and all the Instances of the Resource inherit the access type.
+Therefore access type is assigned per Resource and all the Instances of the Resource inherit the access type.
 The access type is 1 byte and each bit of the access type represents whether the respective logical operation is supported by the Resource or not.
 For example, if 1st bit of access type is 1, it means that the Resource supports read logical operation.

-Editor’s Note: Access Type is a constant value, normally assigned when the resource is created.
-How the LWM2M Server learns the access type is TBD (e.g., through the resource discovery).